viperproject/viper-ide/client/README.md

     * **onTypeCheckingError:** The name of the stage to start in case of a type checking error
     * **onVerificationError:** The name of the stage to start in case of a verification error
     * **onSuccess:** The name of the stage to start in case of a success
+* **pathSettings:** Used paths
+  * **viperToolsPath:** Path to the folder containing all the ViperTools
   * **z3Executable:** The path to the z3 executable
   * **boogieExecutable:** The path to the boogie executable
+  * **dotExecutable:** The path to the dot executable.
+* **preferences:** General user preferences
   * **autoSave:** Enable automatically saving modified viper files
   * **logLevel:** Verbosity of the output, all output is written to the logFile, regardless of the logLevel
   * **autoVerifyAfterBackendChange:** Reverify the open viper file upon backend change.
   * **showProgress:** Display the verification progress in the status bar.
 Only useful if the backend supports progress reporting.
+* **javaSettings:** Java related settings
+  * **customArguments:** The arguments used for all java invocations
+* **advancedFeatures:** Settings concening the advanced features
-* **advancedFeatures:** Enable heap visualization, stepwise debugging and execution path visualization
+  * **enabled:** Enable heap visualization, stepwise debugging and execution path visualization
-* **dotExecutable:** The path to the dot executable.
   * **showSymbolicState:** Show the symbolic values in the heap visualization.
 If disabled, the symbolic values are only shown in the error states.
   * **darkGraphs:** To get the best visual heap representation, this setting should match with the active theme.
   * **simpleMode:** Useful for verifying programs.
 Disable when developing the backend
   * **verificationBufferSize:** Maximal buffer size for verification in KB

+## 6. Technical Desciptions

+### 6.1 The format expected from the backend verification tools:
+The backend is expected to send a Start message.
+{"type":"Start","backendType":"Silicon"}
+{"type":"VerificationStart","nofPredicates":1,"nofMethods":1,"nofFunctions":0}

+{"type":"PredicateVerified","name":"list"}

+{"type":"MethodVerified","name":"addAtEnd"}
+{"type":"FunctionVerified","name":"addAtEnd"}

+{"type":"End","time":"4.101 seconds"}

+{"type":"Error","file":"P_list.vpr","errors":[{"tag":"fold.failed:insufficient.permission","message":"Folding list(head) might fail.
+There might be insufficient permission to access list(this.next).","start":"27:2","end":"27:22"}]}